fenago/puppet-course/quickstart/md/Lab_8.md

 String $version = 'installed',
 ```

-`String` tells Puppet that we expect this value to be a
-String, and it will raise an error if we try to pass it anything else,
-such as an Integer. `$version` is the name of the parameter.
-Finally, the `'installed'` part specifies a **default
-value** for the parameter.
-If someone declares this class
-without supplying the `pbg_ntp_params::version` parameter,
-Puppet will fill it in automatically using this default value.

 If you don\'t supply a default value for a parameter, that makes the
 parameter **mandatory**, so Puppet will not let you declare